demon221/CarND-Behavioral-Cloning-P3/writeup_report.md

 At the end of the process, the vehicle is able to drive autonomously around both the first and second track without leaving the road.

+`video1.mp4` and `video2.mp4` from the perspective view of the vehicle are included for both tracks in this repository.

-Here are the autonomous driving video on the two tracks.
+As a shortcut, the autonomous driving video on the two tracks you can also find the link on YouTube.

 * The Lake Track